opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

 var someView = new OSH.UI.SomeView(someDialog.popContentDiv.id, [{...}],{...});
 ```

-Thus the view will be automatically attached to the popContentDiv which is the dialog content, but the best way to do that is to use the `attachTo()` function:
+Thus the view will be automatically attached to the popContentDiv which is the dialog content.
+The best way to do that is to use the `attachTo()` function:

 ```javascript
 var someDialog    = new OSH.UI.DialogView(<dialog layout div id>,{